tylermercer/personal-website/src/content/posts/software/free-lunches.md

 > will always end up at the same mix of hawks and doves, a point of equilibrium
 > known as an evolutionarily stable strategy.
 >
-> All you need to take away from this to understand the argument I'm about to
+> All you need to take away from this to understand the argument I’m about to
 > make is that: while a world of doves all cooperating with each other would be
 > nicer, indeed the best possible world, it is not the world you end up with
 > because it is not **stable**.
 It only takes a single hawk to show up to throw